wli97/PMNotes/README.md

 where I’m likely to make mistakes, and I double or triple check my work in those cases.

 ### Estimation, Ferma Questions
-1. Scope the problems, ask the assmuptions.
+1. Scope the problems, ask the assmuptions, define problem.
-2. Break down and Structurize.
+2. Break down and Structurize, list alternative approaches.
 Objects -> components, estimate small parts then sum together.
 3. Estimate using facts you know, give boundaries with each method of estimation and compare them!
+List assumptions.
 4. Summary: overestimate, underestimate.
 Missing factors if more time provided, what assumptions could factor significantly.

 Be neutral in over/underestimate to reduce consistent bias.
 WLLN gives the LC of estimates yields smaller variance than one guess.